Mechanized Equipment, Mobile Equipment, and Traffic Control

 Plan the Movement Before the Shift

-A useful traffic control plan answers basic field questions.
-Where do trucks enter and exit?
-Where do workers park?
-Where do pedestrians cross haul routes?
-Which areas require one-way movement?
-Where will trucks turn around?
-What happens when a delivery arrives during crane work or concrete placement?
-The plan should be adjusted when work phases change, not left as a static drawing posted in the trailer.
+A working traffic control plan answers field questions, not abstractions: Where do trucks enter and exit?
+Where do workers park and cross haul routes?
+Which areas are one-way?
+Where do trucks turn around?
+What happens when a delivery arrives during a crane pick or a concrete pour?
+The plan must be revised when the work phase changes — it is not a static drawing pinned in the trailer.

 Pedestrian separation is the primary control.
-Use barricaded walkways, dedicated gates, signed crossings, equipment-free zones, and controlled access near loading and unloading.
-Where crossing cannot be eliminated, use flaggers or spotters with clear authority to stop movement.
-High-visibility garments help operators see workers, but they do not replace separation, lighting, or a backing plan.
+Use barricaded walkways, dedicated gates, signed crossings, equipment-free zones, and controlled access near loading.
+Where crossing cannot be eliminated, station flaggers or spotters with explicit authority to stop movement.
+High-visibility garments help operators see workers but never replace separation, lighting, or a backing plan.

 Inspection ItemWhy It MattersField Decision

-Backup alarm, horn, lightsWarns workers and supports signalingCorrect before operating in shared areas
+Backup alarm, horn, lightsWarns workers; supports signalingCorrect before operating in shared areas

-Mirrors and camerasReduces blind spot riskClean, adjust, repair, or add spotter control
+Mirrors and camerasReduces blind-spot riskClean, adjust, repair, or add a spotter

-Seat belt and ROPSProtects operator during rolloverDo not operate without required protection
+Seat belt and ROPSProtects operator in rolloverDo not operate without required protection

-Guards and coversPrevents contact with moving partsReplace before use or lock out equipment
+Guards and coversPrevents contact with moving partsReplace before use or lock out the unit

 Backing, Spotters, and Blind Spots

-Backing should be reduced through one-way routes and drive-through unloading when feasible.
-When backing is necessary, the route should be clear, the spotter should stand outside the backing path, and the operator should stop if contact is lost.
-A spotter should not direct multiple machines at once or perform another task while signaling.
+Under 1926.601(b)(4), a vehicle with an obstructed rear view may not back up unless it has a reverse alarm audible above ambient noise or is backed only when an observer signals it is safe.
+Reduce backing through one-way routes and drive-through unloading.
+When backing is necessary the route must be clear, the spotter stands outside the path, and the operator stops if contact is lost.
+A spotter must never direct multiple machines or do another job while signaling.

-Blind spots differ by equipment type.
-Excavators have swing radius hazards, loaders have front bucket blind areas, telehandlers have elevated-load visibility limits, and dump trucks have large rear blind zones.
-A worker should never assume eye contact because they can see the machine.
-The operator must acknowledge the worker before the worker enters the operating area.
+Blind spots differ by machine: excavators have a 360-degree swing-radius hazard, loaders have a front-bucket blind area, telehandlers have elevated-load sight limits, and dump trucks have a large rear blind zone.
+A worker must never assume eye contact — the operator must acknowledge the worker before the worker enters the operating area.

 Traffic Control Near Public Roads

-When construction activity interfaces with public traffic, controls must be more formal.
-Use signs, channelizing devices, flaggers, barriers, lighting, and lane control consistent with the approved plan and applicable traffic control requirements.
-Flaggers need a safe position, escape route, visibility, and communication.
-Deliveries should not block sight lines, sidewalks, intersections, fire lanes, or emergency access without authorization and controls.
+Where construction interfaces with public traffic, controls become more formal and must follow the Manual on Uniform Traffic Control Devices (MUTCD), Part 6 (temporary traffic control), as referenced by OSHA.
+Use proper signs, channelizing devices, flaggers, barriers, lighting, and lane control.
+Flaggers need a safe position, an escape route, clear visibility, two-way communication, and ANSI/ISEA 107 high-visibility apparel (Class 2 or 3 for higher-speed roadways).
+Deliveries must not block sight lines, sidewalks, intersections, fire lanes, or emergency access without authorization.

-Night work, weather, dust, glare, and noise increase risk.
-The CHST should verify illumination, reflective materials, clean signs, and worker visibility.
-Mud on roadways, damaged cones, missing taper devices, or confused drivers indicate that the traffic control setup is not functioning as intended.
+Night work, weather, dust, glare, and noise raise risk.
+Verify illumination, reflective materials, clean signs, and worker visibility.
+Mud tracked onto roadways, damaged cones, missing taper devices, or confused drivers are signs the setup is not functioning.

-The most important CHST decisions often occur when the plan meets changing site conditions.
-If a haul road is narrowed by stored material, the answer is not to tell workers to squeeze through.
-If a crane pick blocks the normal pedestrian route, the answer is not to let workers walk through the swing area.
-Re-route, resequence, or pause work.
+The hardest CHST decisions arise when the plan meets changing conditions.
+If a haul road narrows from stored material, the answer is not to tell workers to squeeze through.
+If a crane pick blocks the pedestrian route, the answer is not to let workers cross the swing area — re-route, resequence, or pause.
+Unattended equipment must be secured: attachments grounded, brakes set, wheels chocked where needed, and keys controlled.
+Maintenance occurs on stable ground with energy isolated and raised parts blocked.

-For exam scenarios, select the answer that creates controlled movement and physical separation.
-Administrative controls such as reminders and meetings are weaker than barricaded routes, spotters with stop authority, functioning alarms, and removal of defective equipment from service.
+On the exam, choose the answer that creates controlled movement and physical separation.
+Administrative controls — reminders, signs, meetings — rank below barricaded routes, dedicated spotters with stop authority, functioning alarms, and removal of defective equipment from service.

 Test Your Knowledge